johnnovak/gridmonger-site/source/basic-editing.rst

 ====================

 In :ref:`moving-around:WASD Mode`, the editing shortcuts :kbd:`D`, :kbd:`W`
-and :kbd:`E` are not available as they're used for movement.
-But this is not a problem; you're supposed to use mouse modifiers instead of these shortcuts.
+and :kbd:`E` are not available because they're used for movement.
+But this is not a problem as in this mode you're supposed to use mouse modifiers instead of these shortcuts.

 For example, hold down the left mouse button and use the :kbd:`W`:kbd:`A`:kbd:`S`:kbd:`D` movement keys to draw tunnels.